Zellic/solidity-parser/docs/source/getstarted/quickstart.rst

 While this might be useful, there are two limitations here:

-* We can't get a reference to the ``ContractDefinition`` for ``Ownable`` (the inherited contract), i.e. we only know it's name at this point but not where it comes from or what it contains
+* We can't get a reference to the ``ContractDefinition`` for Ownable (the inherited contract).
+In other words, we only know its name at this point but not where it comes from or what it contains.
-* We have to load each source file one at a time instead of letting SOLP discover its way through the project
+* We have to load each source file one at a time instead of letting SOLP discover its way through the project.

 Getting AST2 Nodes